 Ibid., 42.

-Posted by Jonas E. Alexis on December 23, 2016, With 8188 Reads Filed under History, Investigations.
+Posted by Jonas E. Alexis on December 23, 2016, With 8326 Reads Filed under History, Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.